Eastpointe, Michigan: Mayor's criminal conviction

 On September 28, 2023, Eastpointe's departing mayor, Monique Owens, pleaded no contest to a misdemeanor charge of making a false statement.
 The case, which was initially charged as felony false pretenses, stemmed from her application for a CARES Act grant for her business.
 The application stated that her business, Naturally Funny Talent Agency, was 51 percent of more owned by veterans and that it had 100-249 employees.
-Upon investigation, the Macomb County Sheriff's Office determined that Owens had had never served in the military and that she was the sole employee of the company.
+Upon investigation, the Macomb County Sheriff's Office determined that Owens had never served in the military and that she was the sole employee of the company.
 On November 9, 2023, Owens was sentenced to six months of probation, 100 hours of community service, and $725 in court costs.

 Education

 Eastpointe Community Schools operates public schools in Eastpointe and includes most of the municipality.
-The southeastern corner of the city is instead within South Lake Public Schools.
+The southeastern corner of the city is instead within South Lake Schools.
 Koepsell Elementary of the South Lake district is in Eastpointe.

 Eaton Academy, a charter school, is in Eastpointe.
 It is located on the grounds of the former St. Veronica School of the Roman Catholic Archdiocese of Detroit.

 St. Thomas Lutheran Church formerly operated the St. Thomas Lutheran School.
 A drop in enrollment occurred after the Great Recession in the late aughts.
 It closed in 2015.
 The Great Start Readiness Program began renting the facility after its closure.